cnoe-io/website/docs/reference-implementation/installations/app-idp.md

 ## Possible issues

 ### Cert-manager
 - by default it uses http-01 challenge.
 If you'd prefer using dns-01, you can update the ingress files.
-TODO AUTOMATE THIS
 - You may get events like `Get "http://<DOMAIN>/.well-known/acme-challenge/09yldI6tVRvtWVPyMfwCwsYdOCEGGVWhmb1PWzXwhXI": dial tcp: lookup <DOMAIN> on 10.100.0.10:53: no such host`.
 This is due to DNS propagation delay.
 It may take ~10 minutes.

 ## Troubleshooting